Facebook Canvas may be a game changer

 It doesn't take a marketing genius to tell you people spend a crazy amount of time in front of their phones.
 And there's no sheet of glass humans stare at that is more desirable to advertisers.

 But the truth has been that other than pre-roll, most mobile advertising options available to brand marketers have simply sucked.
-The unchecked proliferation of ad tech is arguably the worst thing that ever happened to our industry, and it only gets worse in mobile where the technology is far less mature.
+The unchecked proliferation of ad tech is arguably the , and it only gets worse in mobile where the technology is far less mature.

 Facebook has played its own part in the "ad mess" that has withered brand trust in digital.
 In an effort to get brands to shift TV budgets online, it has introduced digital GRPs, but a sophisticated marketer will raise an eyebrow when asked to pay for "view" counts defined by three seconds of video -- with no sound.

 Martin Sorrell has described that yardstick as "ludicrous."
 I'm inclined to agree.

 But the state of mobile advertising has changed with the recent launch of Facebook Canvas.

 Here's why I believe this ad product has the potential to be a game changer for brands in mobile: